Post

 • Demo Page: https://mmistakes.github.io/minimal-mistakes/

-• The theme I used for about 1 year and 3 months when I first created the blog
+• The theme I used for about 1 year and 3 months after first creating the blog

 • Supports comment functionality through Disqus, Discourse, utterances, etc.